Electrochemical AFM: Principles and experimental precautions

 The electrochemical cell is made of a plastic material resistant to various chemical solvents (e.g. sulfuric acid, perchloric acid etc.), with a good mechanical resistance and low fabrication costs.
 In order to satisfy these requirements, various materials can be employed, such as polytetrafluoroethylene (PTFE) or teflon.
 Platinum and AgCl wires are widely employed as reference electrode and platinum wires as counter electrode.

 Since the measurement is performed in a liquid environment, some precautions must be taken.
 The chosen electrolyte must be transparent, in order to allow the laser beam to reach the sample and be deflected.
 For the right electrolyte opacity, depending on the solute concentration, very diluted solutions should be selected.
 The choice of a suitable electrolyte for the measurement must be taken considering also possible corrosion effects on the AFM scanner, which can be affected by strong acid solutions.
 The same problem affects the AFM cantilever.
 It is preferable to select an AFM tip with a specific coating resistant to acids, for example gold.
 The liquid environment adds one more constraint related to the choice of the tip material, as the laser sum registered on the photodiode must be scarcely affected.
 The change in the refractive index of the solution with respect to air leads to a change in the position of the laser spot, necessitating a repositioning of the photodiode.

 Applications

 EC-AFM has various applications, where monitoring the electrode surface during electrochemical reactions leads to interesting results.

 Among the applications, the studies on battery and electrode corrosion in acid environment are widely spread.

-Concerning batteries, studies on lead–acid battery pointed out the change in the morphology during the reduction/oxidation cycles in a CV, when an acid electrolyted is used.
+Concerning batteries, studies on lead–acid battery pointed out the change in the morphology during the reduction/oxidation cycles in a CV, when an acid electrolyte is used.

 Different corrosion effects are widely considered for the applications of EC-AFM.
 Different phenomena are studies, from pitting corrosion of steel, to crystal dissolution.

 Highly oriented pyrolytic graphite (HOPG) is widely employed as an electrode for EC-AFM.
 In fact, various surface phenomena are studied, from the application to lithium batteries to anion intercalation leading to blister formation on the electrode surface.